Helena, Alabama: Reconstruction

 six mercantile stores, one drugstore, two hotels, and several boarding houses… The rolling mill had been expanded and modernized and the number of merchants had increased.A rail yard was added by the Louisville & Nashville Railroad Company.

 Depression era

-The town was reincorporated in 1917 after the initial incorporation paperwork was found to contain errors.
+Helena was first incorporated in 1877 but had to reincorporated in 1917 after the initial incorporation paperwork was found to contain errors.
 Charles Hind was elected mayor the same year.
 Much of the industry began to decline as the economy contracted in the years after World War I. The rolling mill was closed in 1923 and many mine closures followed.
 As the Great Depression set in during the 1930s, the town fell on hard times.
 Many residents left to find work elsewhere.

 1933 Tornado

 Around 3 AM on May 5, 1933, residents were awoken to a massive tornado that ripped through the heart of Helena.
 A total of twelve persons were killed; 75 people were reported as injured.
 Many of the original houses were completely destroyed and railroad cars were overturned.
 The property damage was estimated to be in the range of $100,000 to $150,000 (not adjusted).